rvoogd12/science-blog/public/content/naming-polyatomic-ions.md

 In these examples, the Roman numeral in parentheses tells you the charge of the iron ion in the compound.
 So, this is the second convention for naming polyatomic cations, which is to use Roman numerals in the case of transition metals.

-# Summary of Naming rules for Polyatomic Cations
+# Summary of Naming Rules for Polyatomic Cations

 Let's summarize the naming rules for polyatomic cations: